czy1092478910-hub/threat-extinction-generalization/README.md

 The interaction of α⁻ and g captures core features of anxiety/PTSD

 Status
 This is an ongoing exploratory project.
-The model is intended as a minimal mechanistic demonstration rather than a finalized cognitive model.
+The model is intended as a minimal mechanistic demonstration, rather than a finalized cognitive model.

 Contact

-Prepared by: Chao Zhiyu
+Prepared by: YOUR NAME
 University of Szeged